wasmCloud/wasmcloud.com/docs/ecosystem/wadm/index.md

 ![wadm logo](https://raw.githubusercontent.com/wasmCloud/wadm/main/wadm.png)

-If you've been reading the tutorials or going through the reference guide in order, then by now you should be pretty familiar with what we call _imperative deployment_.
-This involves using the `wash` tool (or invoking the control interface directly) to send imperatives or _commands_ to a lattice.
-These commands are things like telling a host to start or stop an actor, start or stop a provider, etc.
+In wasmCloud, we use the `wash` tool (or invoking the control interface directly) to send commands "imperatively" to a lattice.
+These commands are things like telling a host to start or stop a component, start or stop a provider, etc.

-Imperative deployments are good for debugging and experimentation, but when it comes time to deploy an application to production, you're usually managing many actors and providers.
-You also need to manage the configuration information for the bindings between actors and providers.
-If you want to scale your application out to handle more load or you want to relocate actors or providers to optimize for certain conditions, just using the wasmCloud host and `wash` means you're doing that all by hand.
+**Imperative deployment** is useful for debugging and experimentation, but when it comes time to deploy an application to production, you're usually managing many components and providers.
+You also need to manage the configuration information for the bindings between components and providers.
+If you want to scale your application out to handle more load or you want to relocate components or providers to optimize for certain conditions, just using the wasmCloud host and `wash` means you're doing that all by hand.

+At this stage, you need a way to issue commands **declaratively**, using a static configuration file that can be versioned, shared, edited, and otherwise used as a source of truth.

 :::info[For the Kubernetes Developer]
-You can think of a wadm application like a Kubernetes Deployment: define your application components and wadm will ensure that your application reaches desired state based on your manifest.
+You can think of a wadm deployment as roughly analogous to a Kubernetes deployment: once you define your application components in a declarative manifest, wadm will ensure that your application reaches desired state based on the manifest.
 :::

 ## Introduction